 - How does the setting figure into the book?
 Is the setting a character?
 Does it come to life?
 Did you feel you were experiencing the time and place in which the book was set?
 How would the book have been different if it had taken place in a different time or place?

-Now, we’ll cover what is perhaps the most important part of a book discussion: Would you recommend the book to a friend?
+Now, we’ll cover the most important part of a book discussion: Would you recommend the book to a friend?